 Code of Conduct

 By entering this event you are agree to the following code of conduct – anyone seen to be breaking any of these will be EXCLUDED from the event plus all future events, and in serious cases a full report will be sent to British Cycling.

 This event is held on open roads and you must obey the highway code at all times – ZERO EXCUSES!

 Non Competitive Event – NO RACING

-This is a non competitive event on open public roads and you must observe the highway code at all times and you are forbidden from racing.
-If you want to race this event is not for you please enter a road race or a time trial.
-We take this extremely seriously and anyone who is seen to be racing or not obeying the rules of the road will be excluded.
+This is a non competitive event and you are forbidden from racing.
+If you want to race, this event is not for you – please enter a road race or a time trial.
+We take this extremely seriously!

 No Urinating in public

-Do not use the side of the road as a toilet – please use the marked public toilet on the map
+Do not use the side of the road as a toilet – please use the marked public toilets on the map

-You must be polite and respectful to all road users (cars, horses, bikes, pedestrians), event staff and marshals and any other member of the general public.
-This includes riding in control manner and being able to slow down if confronted with rambles, horses, farmers etc in the road.
+You must be polite and respectful to all road users (cars, horses, bikes, pedestrians etc.), event staff and marshals and any other members of the general public.
+This includes riding in a controlled manner and being able to slow down if confronted with ramble’s, horses, farmers etc. in the road.
 You have no more right than they do to be on the road so please be respectful.
-This also includes being loud and swearing as you pass through villages – something that is regularly complained about by locals ref. cycle events.
+This also includes being loud or swearing as you pass through villages – something that is regularly complained about by locals regarding cycle events.

 No Short cuts